edisonpapers/lathrops-notes/1/README.md

 1 Tele(rap)hic communication Mars.
 100,000b hp steel wheel Penokee Range. dots dashes.
 3 yrs to reach alphabet.==**OK**=={description="Edison drew a line connecting his “OK” notations on items 1–4."}

 2 Space filled lines force.
-Sun magnet. break in surface of equatorial regions suns forms arc prominences■matter melted by excess temperature due to difference potential at breaks— max di difference Emf at equatorial regions.
+Sun magnet. break in surface of equatorial regions suns forms arc prominences matter melted by excess temperature due to difference potential at breaks— max di difference Emf at equatorial regions.
 Tails comets repelled by magnet lines Tail being an electric stress in the ether.==**OK**=={description="Edison drew a line connecting his “OK” notations on items 1–4."}

-3 Germs came on our Ether from rock entering our atmosphere at about same velocity= ==**OK**=={description="Edison drew a line connecting his “OK” notations on items 1–4."}
+3 Germs came on our Ether from rock entering our atmosphere at about same velocity==**OK**=={description="Edison drew a line connecting his “OK” notations on items 1–4."}

 4 6th sense.
 Terpenes periodic.
-What apparatus for utilizing this?> ==**OK**=={description="Edison drew a line connecting his “OK” notations on items 1–4."}
+What apparatus for utilizing this? ==**OK**=={description="Edison drew a line connecting his “OK” notations on items 1–4."}

 5 Electric Locomotion in Cities Licensed wagons.